-484-tone RU feedback solicited with an EHT NDP Announcement frame carried by a PPDU of bandwidth of 40 MHz.
+484-tone RU feedback solicited with an EHT NDP Announcement frame carried (#17051)in a PPDU of bandwidth of 40 MHz.

-(#17984)In an EHT TB sounding sequence, a 40 MHz operating EHT beamformee may support MU feedback for (#17053)a 242-tone RU solicited with an EHT NDP Announcement frame carried by a PPDU of bandwidth of 40 MHz.
+(#17984)In an EHT TB sounding sequence, a 40 MHz operating EHT beamformee may support MU feedback for (#17053)a 242-tone RU solicited with an EHT NDP Announcement frame carried (#17051)in a PPDU of bandwidth of 40 MHz.

 In an EHT non-TB sounding sequence, an 80 MHz operating EHT beamformee shall support SU feedback for the following combinations of RU or MRU size and NDP announcement bandwidth:

-242-tone RU feedback solicited with an EHT NDP Announcement frame carried by a PPDU of bandwidth of 20 MHz.
+242-tone RU feedback solicited with an EHT NDP Announcement frame carried (#17051)in a PPDU of bandwidth of 20 MHz.

-484-tone RU feedback solicited with an EHT NDP Announcement frame carried by a PPDU of bandwidth of 40 MHz.
+484-tone RU feedback solicited with an EHT NDP Announcement frame carried (#17051)in a PPDU of bandwidth of 40 MHz.

-484+242-tone MRU feedback solicited with an EHT NDP Announcement frame carried by a PPDU of bandwidth of 80 MHz with 20 MHz puncturing.
+484+242-tone MRU feedback solicited with an EHT NDP Announcement frame carried (#17051)in a PPDU of bandwidth of 80 MHz with 20 MHz puncturing.

-996-tone RU feedback solicited with an EHT NDP Announcement frame carried by a PPDU of bandwidth of 80 MHz without puncturing.
+996-tone RU feedback solicited with an EHT NDP Announcement frame carried (#17051)in a PPDU of bandwidth of 80 MHz without puncturing.

-In an EHT TB sounding sequence, an 80 MHz operating EHT beamformee may support SU feedback for the feedback RU or MRU size as shown in Table 9-42f (Settings for BW, Partial Bandwidth Info subfield in the EHT NDP Announcement frame) that are within its operating channel width and solicited with an EHT NDP Announcement frame carried by a PPDU of bandwidth of 20 MHz, 40 MHz, 80 MHz, 160 MHz, and 320 MHz.
+In an EHT TB sounding sequence, an 80 MHz operating EHT beamformee may support SU feedback for the feedback RU or MRU size as shown in Table 9-42f (Settings for BW, Partial Bandwidth Info subfield in the EHT NDP Announcement frame) that are within its operating channel width and solicited with an EHT NDP Announcement frame carried (#17051)in a PPDU of bandwidth of 20 MHz, 40 MHz, 80 MHz, 160 MHz, and 320 MHz.

 (#17984)In an EHT TB sounding sequence, an 80 MHz operating EHT beamformee shall support MU feedback for the combinations of RU or MRU (if the MRU is full bandwidth feedback) size and NDP announcement bandwidth below:

-242-tone RU feedback solicited with an EHT NDP Announcement frame carried by a PPDU of bandwidth of 20 MHz.
+242-tone RU feedback solicited with an EHT NDP Announcement frame carried (#17051)in a PPDU of bandwidth of 20 MHz.

-484-tone RU feedback solicited with an EHT NDP Announcement frame carried by a PPDU of bandwidth of 40 MHz.
+484-tone RU feedback solicited with an EHT NDP Announcement frame carried (#17051)in a PPDU of bandwidth of 40 MHz.

-996-tone RU and 484+242-tone MRU feedback solicited with an EHT NDP Announcement frame carried by a PPDU of bandwidth of 80 MHz or 160 MHz.
+996-tone RU and 484+242-tone MRU feedback solicited with an EHT NDP Announcement frame carried (#17051)in a PPDU of bandwidth of 80 MHz or 160 MHz.

-996-tone RU feedback solicited with an EHT NDP Announcement frame carried by a PPDU of bandwidth of 320 MHz.
+996-tone RU feedback solicited with an EHT NDP Announcement frame carried (#17051)in a PPDU of bandwidth of 320 MHz.

 (#17984)In an EHT TB sounding sequence, an 80 MHz operating EHT beamformee may support MU feedback for the combinations of RU or MRU (if the MRU is partial bandwidth feedback) size and NDP announcement bandwidth below:

-242-tone RU feedback solicited with an EHT NDP Announcement frame carried by a PPDU of bandwidth of 40 MHz.
+242-tone RU feedback solicited with an EHT NDP Announcement frame carried (#17051)in a PPDU of bandwidth of 40 MHz.

-242-tone and 484-tone RU, and 484+242-tone MRU feedback solicited with an EHT NDP Announcement frame carried by a PPDU of bandwidth of 80 MHz or 160 MHz.
+242-tone and 484-tone RU, and 484+242-tone MRU feedback solicited with an EHT NDP Announcement frame carried (#17051)in a PPDU of bandwidth of 80 MHz or 160 MHz.

-484-tone RU feedback solicited with an EHT NDP Announcement frame carried by a PPDU of bandwidth of 320 MHz.
+484-tone RU feedback solicited with an EHT NDP Announcement frame carried (#17051)in a PPDU of bandwidth of 320 MHz.

 In an EHT non-TB sounding sequence, a 160 MHz operating EHT beamformee shall support SU feedback for the following combinations of RU or MRU size and NDP announcement bandwidth:

-242-tone RU feedback solicited with an EHT NDP Announcement frame carried by a PPDU of bandwidth of 20 MHz.
+242-tone RU feedback solicited with an EHT NDP Announcement frame carried (#17051)in a PPDU of bandwidth of 20 MHz.

-484-tone RU feedback solicited with an EHT NDP Announcement frame carried by a PPDU of bandwidth of 40 MHz.
+484-tone RU feedback solicited with an EHT NDP Announcement frame carried (#17051)in a PPDU of bandwidth of 40 MHz.

-484+242-tone MRU solicited with an EHT NDP Announcement frame carried by a PPDU of bandwidth of 80 MHz with 20 MHz puncturing.
+484+242-tone MRU solicited with an EHT NDP Announcement frame carried (#17051)in a PPDU of bandwidth of 80 MHz with 20 MHz puncturing.